 Figure 6.
-Ecological provinces of Illinois (Bailey, 1995)
+Ecological provinces of Illinois (McNab et al., 2007).

 Figure 7.
-Distribution of forestland by forest-type group, Illinois, 2005.
+Distribution of forestland in Illinois, 2009.

 Please see Illinois Forest Resources, 2010 (linked below) for further information on the statistics and facts about Illinois forests pertaining to this and other sections of this IFAP.
 This plan uses primarily 2005 data from previous forest inventory and analysis reports.